pupil-labs/pyndsi/CommSpecs-2.md

 All sensor related messages MUST be zeromq multi-part messages with at least two frames.
 The first frame MUST include the `sensor`'s unique identifier and the second the content of a notification or a command.
+The unique identfier MUST be formatted as an unicode string.

 ### Notifications